 - Improves heart health.

 2. Papaya does not alter blood sugar levels

-Although it is a sweet fruit and its sugar level is not as low as apple, eating papaya is always a good idea as long as we keep an eye on the portion sizes.
+Although it is a sweet fruit and its sugar level is higher than something like an apple, eating papaya is a good idea as long as we keep an eye on the portion sizes.

 It is advisable for papaya to be eaten: